Welcome to VENT Experts!

 Mould thrives in environments with high humidity, warmth, and an organic food source.
 A steamy bathroom provides the perfect conditions.
 The exhaust fan is designed to remove the warm, moist air before the water vapor can condense on surfaces.
 This keeps the walls, ceiling, and grout dry.

-4. The Fan Stops and Starts, or Does Not Start at All
+The Fan Stops and Starts, or Does Not Start at All

 An exhaust fan that operates intermittently or fails to start at all is a serious issue.
 This points to a problem with the fan's motor or its electrical components.
 This is not just a sign of poor performance.
 It is a potential safety hazard.

+This stop-start behaviour is often caused by an overheating motor.
 Over years of operation, dust and lint can build up inside the motor housing.
 This buildup acts as an insulator, preventing the motor from cooling down properly.
 The motor's internal components also wear down over time, creating more friction and heat.

 Most fan motors are equipped with a thermal overload switch.
 This is a safety feature that automatically shuts the motor off if it reaches an unsafe temperature.
 When the fan stops unexpectedly, it is often this switch being tripped.
 Once the motor cools down, the switch may reset, allowing the fan to run again for a short time before it overheats once more.